 Also, if you want to do a long road trip and want to know the cost beforehand, I recommend you to check it using Grab.
 This low-cost taxi service (the Asian version of Uber) operates in almost all Southeast Asian countries (Singapore, Malaysia, Indonesia, Myanmar, Thailand, Vietnam and the Philippines).

 The best way to know how much travel insurance is going to cost you is to set up a quote which takes less than half a minute here.
 It is basically dependent on the length of your trip.

 If you do not mind sharing a room with other backpackers, the price per night in Southeast Asia should not exceed 10 €.
 Keep in mind that cities like Singapore or Kuala Lumpur are more expensive than other destinations like Bukit Lawang or Penang.

-Our budget ranged between 1 to 15 € per meal.
-Of course, there are other more expensive options, but if you want keep it cheap, you should budget about 10 € a day in terms of food.
+Our budget ranged from 1 to 15 € per meal.
+Of course, there are other more expensive options, but if you want to keep it cheap, you should budget about 10 € a day in terms of food.

 On excursions, you will not spend more than 15 € on average per day, but we still think that it is too much.
 We were very happy to realize that we have spent less than expected after we came back.